runceel/ReactiveProperty/docs/docs/index.md

 }
 ```

-I think that this method chain is very cool.
+This method chain is very cool.

-And we provide the ReactiveCommand class what implements ICommand and IObservable&lt;T&gt; interface.
-ReactiveCommand can create from IObservable&lt;bool&gt;
+And we provide ReactiveCommand class what implements ICommand and IObservable&lt;T&gt; interfaces.
+ReactiveCommand can create from an IObservable&lt;bool&gt;

 ```cs
 var command = Observable.Interval(TimeSpan.FromSecond(1))